Code-Institute-Submissions/Frida010-https-github.com-Frida010-Pawesome-grooming/README.md

 ![Screenshot of the about us, our services, address and contact us](https://user-images.githubusercontent.com/129947589/240256588-26c75357-d96e-4ec0-a9c2-1dd2c5d8ec70.png)
 ## Footer section
-- The footer section have the same background image as the logo to keep the website coherent.
+- The footer section has the same background image as the logo to keep the website coherent.
 - The footer contains clickable social media links for the user to find the company on facebook, tiktok, instagram and youtube.